algates90/adichallenge/README.md

 # adichallenge/productinventory

 This is simple project involving a product inventory that includes querying and consumption.
+Every inquiry is auto confirmed if requested quantity is available, if not, the quantity is adapted and awaits second level confirmation.
+Every inquiry is valid only for 1 min to be confirmed.

 ## Installation